Keep Campus Safe and Informed With A Campus Emergency Alert System

 Nothing is immune from disaster, not even a well-prepared University.
 Emergencies can arise at any time and from a number of either natural or man-made events.
-The best thing a busy university can do to minimize losses and recover quickly from an emergency such as blizzards, fires, hurricanes, or acts of terrorism is to have a well-constructed emergency management system in place.
+The best thing a busy university can do to minimize losses and recover quickly from emergencies such as blizzards, fires, active shooters, or acts of terrorism is to have a well-constructed emergency management system in place.

-On a large university the first step in establishing an effective emergency management system is to know the five phases involved in any imminent danger and implement them.
+For large universities, the first step in establishing an effective campus alert system is to know the five phases involved in any imminent danger and implement them.
 These are:

 When the emergency management team of a university is able to effectively carry out all five phases of this system, damage and loss from any emergency will be minimized.

-There is an overwhelming number of people on a university that need to be alerted in the event of an emergency, and don’t forget the parents of the students who will also expect to be kept informed.
+There is an overwhelming number of people on a university campus that need to be alerted in the event of an emergency, and the parents of the students will also expect to be kept informed.

-The most effective form of alerting an entire university when an impending disaster is imminent, such as a tornado, is with well-placed sirens.
+The most effective form of alerting an entire university when an impending disaster is imminent, is with well-placed sirens.
 Students, faculty, and staff should all be schooled on how to react when those sirens go off.

 For other types of emergency events, such drastic action is not always necessary.
 Automated emergency alerts have been found to be extremely effective on campus when the entire student body is facing danger.